Daniyar111/dev2master-js-ts-interview/README.md

 - Solve tasks in the same folders
 - Share your repository link to your PM when you'll finish.

 All assignments are optional, but your points and skills will decide whether you go further or not.
-ASAP solved tasks will have an advantage over other students :)
+AMAP (as many as possible) solved tasks will have an advantage over other students :)

 If you have any questions, feel free to email the PM